Cosmian/mpc_join/README.md

  - drop the customer ID before outputting the intersection to Alice
  - output the `amount spent` (from Bob's) and the `category` (from Charlie's)
- - calculate a composite satisfaction index as: `2 x Bob's + 3 x Charlie's`
+ - output a composite satisfaction index calculated as: `2 x Bob's + 3 x Charlie's`

 For example: